MinchaoFang/HalluDesign/README.md

 ## Singularity

-for those can use Singularity, we offer singularity file at here.
+For those can use Singularity, we offer singularity sif file at here.
 ```
 https://doi.org/10.5281/zenodo.17789892
 ```